WAdama/nas_shares_info/README.md

 Second the share(s) to monitor: e.g. SHARES=(Share1 Share2 Share3)

 For each share the sensor will at least one channel.
 If you have activated the Recycle Bin for a share also a channel for this Recycle Bin will be created.

+Based on how many shares and how big your shares are choose working timeouts and scanning interval for your sensor.

+I use in this script custom units which show the share use in giga bytes.
+I wanted to use standard units from the custom sensor but I can't got it running to show correct values.